yalina2787/Build-an-Android-APP/README.md

 # Build-an-Android-APP

-#### File "Convert" including source code of converting Km to M & m to KM.
+#### File "Convert" including source code of converting Km to M & m to KM, and saving preferences.
 #### ButtonsAndToasts file contains source code of how to add buttons and pop-up message.
 #### ClickableListInTwoLanguage file contains source code of displaying the list view in two language while the system language was set in two different language.
 #### Layouts file contains source code for coding different layouts such as linear layout and relative layout.